Biggell History, Family Crest & Coats of Arms

 The ancestors of the name Biggell date back to the Anglo-Saxon tribes of Britain.
-The name is derived from when the Biggell family lived in the town of Bickley in the county of Devon.
+The name is derived from when the Biggell family lived in the town of Bickleigh in the county of Devon.
 This place-name is derived from the Anglo Saxon personal name Bicca meaning pickaxe, and the Old English word leigh, meaning wooded area.

 Early Origins of the Biggell family

 Important Dates for the Biggell family

 This web page shows only a small excerpt of our Biggell research.
-Another 103 words (7 lines of text) covering the years 1400, 1661, 1754, 1415, 1426, 1529, 1518, 1596, 1569, 1585, 1586, 1596, 1582, 1670, 1623, 1681, 1644, 1687, 1667 and 1746 are included under the topic Early Biggell History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1400, 1661, 1754, 1415, 1426, 1529, 1582, 1670, 1623, 1681, 1644, 1687, 1667, 1746, 1518, 1596, 1569, 1585, 1586 and 1596 are included under the topic Early Biggell History in all our PDF Extended History products and printed products wherever possible.

 Biggell Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Biggell are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Biggell include: Bickley, Bickle, Bickler, Bickleigh, Bigley, Bigly, Biglay and many more.

 Early Notables of the Biggell family (pre 1700)

-in 1415 and 1426; John Bickley, Member of the Parliament for Stafford in 1529; Thomas Bickley (1518-1596) was an English churchman, a Marian exile...
-Another 40 words (3 lines of text) are included under the topic Early Biggell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Biggell Notables in all our PDF Extended History products and printed products wherever possible.